Boiann/space-quiz/TESTING.md

 ### **Known Bugs**

 - The emojis (thumbs up and thumbs down after correct/wrong answer in the quiz) don't always render properly for user on Mozilla Firefox .
 The author did not manage to find a solution to fix this.
 After discussion with author's mentor the decision was made to leave the emojis in.
+- Not so much a bug, but having the requirements to put the '\n' for every input is not something the author likes, it changed the Ux slightly.
+This rule was given to CI students in regards using the [Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template "Link to CI Python template") for this project.
+The instruction was to put the '\n' for every input or else it would not print to the terminal.

 ### **Solved Bugs**